 The Casper is a 9.5″ mattress constructed from 4 layers of foam.

-- Top layer (latex foam) – the top layer is 1.5″ of latex foam.
+- Top layer (latex foam) – the top layer is 1.5″ of synthetic Dunlop latex foam.
 This layer provides a great feel, softness, and good bounce for the mattress.
 Latex does a good job of helping to minimize heat retention by remaining breathable.
 It’s a highly responsive foam, meaning it changes quickly as you move.
+It has a density of 3.3 PCF.

 Casper’s cover has a two-tone design, with white on top and grey running along the perimeter.
 The white fabric on top is soft, is a bit stretchy, and thin.
 The top material is a porous so you’ll want to be careful moving it.
 Last time I moved my Casper the cover caught on a picture hanging nail on the wall and ripped the cover a bit.